2Toad/fluent-state/docs/logging-and-monitoring.md

    - Consider using more selective logging in performance-critical applications
    - Use `measurePerformance` judiciously in production

+9. **Combine logging and history tracking** - Use both features together for comprehensive debugging:
+   - Logging provides real-time visibility into state machine operations
+   - History tracking enables post-mortem analysis and pattern recognition
+   - Export both logs and history for thorough debugging sessions

+10. **Use context filtering for sensitive data** - Configure context filters to remove sensitive information before storing or exporting history.

 ## Conclusion

-The logging and monitoring features in FluentState provide powerful debugging capabilities while maintaining flexibility and performance.
+The logging, monitoring, and history tracking features in FluentState provide powerful debugging capabilities while maintaining flexibility and performance.
 By default, these features have no impact on performance as they're disabled, but when enabled, they offer deep insight into the state machine's behavior and performance characteristics.